vivshaw/zettel/pages/individual format.md

+---
-tags:: stats, data, tables
+tags: stats, data, tables
-alias:: case format
+alias: case format
+---

 - a format for data in which each row is a single observation.
 - e.g.: